carbon-app/carbon/docs/README.bn.md

 - [CLI `carbon-now-cli`](https://github.com/mixn/carbon-now-cli) - Open a file in Carbon or download it directly using `carbon-now`, featuring an interactive mode, selective highlighting and more
 - [CodeExpander](https://codeexpander.com) - A smart GitHub gist client with the TextExpander features
 - [`nef`](https://github.com/bow-swift/nef#-exporting-carbon-code-snippets) - Export multiple Carbon code snippets from `Xcode Playground`.
-- [`@carbonshbot`](https://t.me/carbonshbot) - A Telegram chatbot wich takes in a code snippet or gist URL and generates an Carbon image
+- [`@carbonshbot`](https://t.me/carbonshbot) - A Telegram chatbot which takes in a code snippet or gist URL and generates an Carbon image
 - [R `carbonate`](https://yonicd.github.io/carbonate/) - Iteratively manipulate image aesthetics in `R` and either open in Carbon or download directly.
 - [Carbon for Slack](https://github.com/faisalsayed10/carbon-slack) - Use Carbon directly in Slack.
 Just invoke the `/carbon` command.